SAP/abap-to-json/docs/faq.md

 The reason for this change of default was a customer complaint regarding the handling of initial date-time values, which are not 0000-00-00 or 00:00:00.
 In general 0000-00-00 is an invalid date, 00:00:00 is valid, but how to understand that it is initial but not explicit midnight?

-Because of that, I have decided not to render initial values for date/time and give a receiver a way to understand that it is initial and has its processing of default/initial.
+Because of that, I have decided not to render initial values for date/time and give a receiver a way to understand that it is initial and has its default/initial processing.
 I know that it is incompatible, but I want a default behavior to be the best and most common choice, even with the cost of modification of the consumer code that relies on old behavior :/.

 Because having custom rendering of the initial date/time is quite exotic, I have only let this for constructor calls and have not extended the serialize method, to keep standard API simple.
 If I get multiple requests regarding extending SERIALIZE with these defaults - I will do it.